 Cheapest General Liability Insurance Companies in Ohio

-The Hartford offers the most affordable general liability insurance in Ohio, with coverage starting at $76 monthly or $909 per year.
-Simply Business and Nationwide also provide competitive rates, making them solid alternatives for small business owners.
+The Hartford offers Ohio's most affordable general liability insurance at $76 monthly or $909 annually.
+Simply Business and Nationwide also provide competitive rates as solid alternatives for small business owners.

 How Did We Determine These Rates?